Fifth Edition, 2017

 in the frame edition, but since few browsers which lack

 on the footnote icon to display it, then use the

 “Back” button or keystroke to return to the text containing

 If you prefer to read the book off-line, you can download a PDF edition (5.8 Mb, ZIP compressed) which you can read with the Adobe Acrobat Reader utility, available for most personal computers and Unix workstations, which may be downloaded free of charge directly from the Adobe Systems Web site.
-The Acrobat PDF edition preserves all the formatting of the original book, much of which was lost in creating the Web editions, and permits point-and-click navigation among chapters and to follow cross-references in the text.
+The Acrobat PDF edition preserves all the formatting of the original book, some of which was lost in creating the Web editions, and permits point-and-click navigation among chapters and to follow cross-references in the text.